Putting a Pet in a Will is a Dangerous Gamble

 A Will does not avoid probate, move quickly, or keep matters private.
 After all, a Will is published by the court and is a public document that is in the court records.

 Other Drawbacks of a Will

 What if the pets need help while the Pet's Owner is still alive but unable to care for his/her pet?
 A Will takes effect only after the Pet Owner's death.
-Pet Trusts and The Pet Protection Agreement® are enforceable both during the Pet Owner's life (including any period of disability or incapacity) and after the Pet Owner's death.
+The Pet Protection Agreement® and free standing pet trusts are enforceable both during the Pet Owner's life (including any period of disability or incapacity) and after the Pet Owner's death.